YOUR GOAL

 Lifestyle medicine services are delivered in collaboration with Dr Ellen Fallows, a GP with a clinical focus on preventative health, wellness and healthy ageing.
 This ensures care is delivered within a regulated and clinically governed setting.

 This service is currently in development and will launch following regulatory approval.
+Join the wait list for information on this service launching here.

 Lifestyle medicine is an evidence-based medical approach that focuses on preventing and managing chronic disease by addressing underlying drivers of health.
 It includes structured assessment of nutrition, movement, sleep, stress and metabolic risk factors, with personalised planning to support healthy ageing.